epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 - View the current log
 - View historical logs (via graylog or other centralized logging system)
 - Connect to an IOC and interact with its shell
-- debug an ioc by starting a bash shell inside it's container
+- debug an IOC by starting a bash shell inside it's container

 Kubernetes Alternative